7 ways to make money from your language skills

 If you studied a language at school, you'll already be familiar with conversation practice: it involves chatting about everyday topics with a teacher or native speaker, and it's a way to test out or improve what you've learned.

 There are ways to get your conversation practice in for free, usually by swapping a language you know with someone who speaks the language you want to learn.
 So, if you want to get paid for talking, you need an angle!

-Once you've got a hook, setting up an online 'classroom' is easy as pie with free video apps like Skype, Google Hangouts or even Facebook Messenger.
-In fact, here's our full list of free online video messengers to check out.
+Once you've got a hook, setting up an online 'classroom' is easy as pie with these free online video messengers.

 Most messaging apps let you vary your style of interaction: use video chat for role play and speaking practice, or stick to texting or emailing for writing skills (or if you’re camera shy!).